Contact Us

 • atbatt

-Hawk Lite (Alkaline D Cells)
+Hawk Lite and Wi-Fi Beacon (Alkaline D Cells)

 For the Hawk Lite, you need to use Alkaline D cells as opposed to the LTC D cells used in the Hawk Pro.